junxit/us-congress-bills-111/metadata.md

 - 2010-11-16 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7469)
 - 2010-11-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7469)
 - 2010-11-17 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2010-11-30 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2010-12-01 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2010-12-01 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2010-12-01 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 668.